manojdhanaraja-png/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```
 /*
 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: Priyangha G
+Developed by:Manoj R
-RegisterNumber: 212223040157
+RegisterNumber: 25017931
 import pandas as pd
 data=pd.read_csv('Placement_Data.csv')
 data.head()